Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/get-ready.md

 We also highly recommend downloading and installing the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
 The Azure Storage Explorer can help you easily create, manage and browse blob files in your Azure storage.

-## Install Postman
+## Postman

-We will be calling REST APIs during this tutorial.
+In this tutorial, we will be testing the AI services by calling REST APIs.
 For you convinience, we recommed you [install Postman](https://www.postman.com) on your dev machine.

 ## Notepad or other tools to record information

 Scripts and commands we are running in this tutorial may generate information which is needed for futher steps.
-We recommend you saving those information using Windows Notepad or your favirate tools.
+We recommend you saving those information using Windows Notepad or your favirate text editing tools.

 ## Next Step